 Advanced Custom Fields Pro plugin for WordPress – this has really sped up and simplified my development process as I am no longer custom coding these fields myself.

-I use Middleman to handle my static sites, simply because I tried it before jekyll and got used to it.
-It does everything I need; handling sass and haml like a champ and keeping everything nice and DRY.
+I use Middleman to handle my static sites, simply because I tried it before Jekyll and got used to it.
+It does everything I need; handling sass and him like a champ and keeping everything nice and DRY.